-The ivault business model: overview of the functionality of the B2C und B2B platform.
+The ivault vision has long been transferred to an applicable business model: overview of the functionality of the B2C und B2B platform.

-ivault has developed a product with a user-friendly interface that allows users to register valuables easily and uncomplicatedly using the app or a website.
+We have developed a product with a user-friendly interface that allows users to register valuables using the app or a website.
 The Asset Management Dashboard is based on distributed ledger technology.
 The standard ivault solution is practical and easy to use for both individual private users and small businesses.
 The system can be adapted to individual customer requirements.
 Here ivault offers numerous flexible solutions.

 This concept focuses on customer happiness and customer centricity.
 After all, it is important to first listen to your users and customers and then offer the relevant solutions.
 This is what Chief Marketing Officer Lothar Rentschler refers to in his presentation on marketing.
 Watch a video recording of his presentation here: Change the settings in the bottom right corner of the YouTube video to turn on English subtitles, if you don’t speak German.

-Arman Sarhaddar, the CEO and founder of Vault Security Systems AG was invited to write guest articles for Industry of Things, a German online platform for expert insights on topics we are all interested in like Internet of Things (IoT), Artificial Intelligence (AI) and Blockchain technologies.
+Industry of Things is a a German online platform for expert insights on topics we are all interested in like Internet of Things (IoT), Artificial Intelligence (AI) and Blockchain technologies.

-This blog entry is giving you a translation of what Arman is talking about in his first guest article which is available in German here.
+This blog entry is giving you a translation of what Arman is talking about in his first guest article which is available only in German.

-In short, Arman explains, that Amazon’s transparency program is still not the ultimate answer to the problem of counterfeit products.
+Arman explains, that Amazon Transparency is still not the ultimate answer to the problem of counterfeit products.
 But the fact that one of the world’s largest online retailers is announcing that it will provide more transparency when it comes to product authenticity shows the urgent need for action.

 The struggle with counterfeit products